getcarina/getcarina.com/_tutorials/026-interlock-on-carina.md

 ### Run an interlock container

-Run an interlock container that uses the `example` plugin to simply echo that an event has been received.
+Run an interlock container that uses the `example` plug-in to simply echo that an event has been received.

 ```bash
 $ docker run carina/interlock --username $USERNAME  --api-key $APIKEY --clustername boatie --plugin example start